foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ```

-## Bibliography
+## Produce documents including BibTeX bibliographies

-`bsdowl` supports the preparation of bibliographies with BibTeX.
-First,
+**BSD Owl Scripts** support the preparation of bibliographies with BibTeX.
-you must be sure that the program TeX will find the bibliographic
+First, we must be sure that the program TeX will find the
-databases you enumerated in your document with _bibliography_
+bibliographic databases we enumerated in our document with
-statements.
-It is customary to gather bibliographic databases in some
+_bibliography_ statements.
+It is customary to gather these bibliographic
-directory, for instance _${HOME}/share/bib_.
-To let bibtex
+databases in some directory, for instance _${HOME}/share/bib_.
+To let
-find these files, it is enough to add _${HOME}/share/bib_ to the content
+BibTeX find these files, it is enough to add _${HOME}/share/bib_ to
-of the variable _BIBINPUTS_.
-If your bibliographic databases are
+the content of the variable _BIBINPUTS_.
+If our bibliographic
-scattered among several directories, you just need to let each of them
+databases are scattered among several directories, we just need to
-appear in the value of the variable _BIBINPUTS_:
+let each of them appear in the value of the variable _BIBINPUTS_:

 ```makefile
 DOCUMENT=		galley.tex